 Likewise, employees in different departments may have unexpectedly relevant skills.
 For example, IT can automate reports—which frees up the marketing team to analyze and optimize marketing initiatives.

-5. Make Learning Part Of The Culture
+5. Make Learning Part of the Culture

 Emphasizing Long-Term Commitment to Employees is Important for a Changing Company

-Technology doesn’t stop evolving; therefore, employee skillsets shouldn’t either.
+Technology doesn’t stop evolving; therefore, employee skill sets shouldn’t either.
 However, on-the-job learning has traditionally experienced something of a PR image crisis: it’s seen as an extra thing that a disengaged or disinclined person must check off a list of requirements.

 Instead, create a culture of learning by framing it in terms of value and investment.
 Things like cross-department training and upskilling make a staff member more valuable, more flexible, and better equipped to enact effective solutions to daily challenges.
-Companies which build such constant development into the organizational culture often refer to it as continuous learning, and it’s encouraged for everyone equally.
+Companies that build such constant development into the organizational culture often refer to it as continuous learning, and it’s encouraged for everyone equally.

 Preparing For Digital Transformation In 2019

-Digital transformation is a critical move for businesses which wish to survive well into the 21st century.
+Digital transformation is a critical move for businesses that wish to survive well into the 21st century.
 However, embracing new processes and ways of thinking requires more than just a software update.
 Digital transformation changes the way employees engage with their work and the broader organization.
 It changes the way organizations ultimately provide value to their consumers and improves the customer experience.

 Preparing a company for digital transformation takes focused care and effort.
 To learn more about how you can get ready to modernize your organization, reach out to our Managed IT team and speak to one of our experts today!